Metrika-Group/rfbapp/README.md

 The main workflow consist of three steps:

-- Create and define variables with `rfbapp`
-- Export variables in `.trt` file.
+1. Create and define your variables with `rfbapp` and export variables in `.trt` file.
-- Transfer `.trt` in the `trait` folder of the Field Book App
+2. Transfer `.trt` in the `trait` folder of the `Field Book App`
-- Go to collect your data!
+3. Go, collect your data!

 <img src="man/figures/rfbapp_workflow.png" />